jakubkulhan/d4node/README.md

 	CONFIGURATION

-	    Every line is one statement.
-There are 2 kinds of statements.
+	    Every line is one statement, one of the following:

 	        node <id> <port> [ <ip> ]